ChrisSkjer/energy-stable-pinns-ch/docs/post_training_cheatsheet.md

   `1e-9` emits a warning naming both times.
 FEM snapshot spacing is `--viz-every` steps.

+Besides one comparison PNG per time, this writes `relative_l2_error.png`:
+`metrics.relative_l2_error` (‖PINN − FEM‖₂ / ‖FEM‖₂) for u and mu against t,
+on a log axis.
+Same number as in each comparison's diff-panel title.
+Reading it:

+- It's scale-free — read it as a percentage of the FEM field's size.
+With u ≈ ±1, 0.01 means an RMS error of about 0.01.
+- Flat is good; a steady climb means the PINN error builds up over time.
+  Where it crosses ~10% is roughly where the PINN stops being trustworthy.
+- mu sitting well above u: phase layout right, chemical potential (higher derivatives) off.
+- One point per `--t` value only — and since an unmatched time is compared against the *closest* FEM snapshot, extra `--t` values between snapshots give misleading points, not a smoother curve.
+For more points, re-run FEM with a smaller `--viz-every` and evaluate the PINN at those same times.

 Generating the FEM reference is a WSL/`fenicsx-env` job (see README "Running the FEM baseline"):